isomerpages/moe-telokuraupri/_experience/CGC/Positive Growth Mindset Through Ethnic Artforms.md

 third_nav_title: CGC
 ---
 <h4><strong>Harmony in Diversity: Learning the World Through Music</strong></h4>
-<p>At Telok Kurau Primary School, music serves as a bridge that connects
+<p>Music serves as a bridge that connects people, cultures and communities.
-people, cultures and communities.
 Through our cultural music programme, students engage with musical traditions from Singapore and beyond, including local ethnic sounds such as Teochew opera and Malay kompang, as well as music from Asian, Western and Oceanic cultures.
 These experiences offer insights into the stories, values and expressions of diverse communities.</p>
 <p>As students listen, create and perform, they explore how music reflects
 identity and tradition.
 They learn to appreciate different cultural perspectives, approach unfamiliar practices with curiosity and express themselves with